-Students are required to select a faculty member to advise the project by the fourth week of classes in the fall semester.
+Students are required to select a faculty member to advise the project by the fourth week of classes in the fall semester of their senior year.
 The exact terms of advising are to be agreed upon by the student and the faculty advisor.
-Students are to submit an abstract, proposal and final paper for each emphasis to both the Undergraduate Director and to their faculty advisor.
+Students are to submit an abstract, proposal and final paper for each emphasis to both the Director of Undergraduate Studies and to their faculty advisor.
 The faculty advisor will be responsible for reading the abstract, proposal and final paper and grading the BFA project.